tschutter/recipes/r/roast_brined_turkey.md

 Combine the vegetable stock, salt, brown sugar, peppercorns, allspice berries, and candied ginger in a large stockpot over medium-high heat.
 Stir occasionally to dissolve solids and bring to a boil.
-Then remove the brine from the heat, cool to room temperature, and refigerate.
+Then remove the brine from the heat, cool to room temperature, and refrigerate.

 Early on the night before you'd like to eat, combine the brine, water, and ice in a 5-gallon bucket.
 Place the thawed turkey (with innards removed) breast side down in the brine.
 If necessary, weigh down the bird to ensure that it is fully immersed.
-Cover, and refigerate or set in cool area for 8 to 16 hours, turning the bird once halfway through brining.
+Cover, and refrigerate or set in cool area for 8 to 16 hours, turning the bird once halfway through brining.